ChefMooon/chefmooon.github.io/minecraft-mod/breezebounce/wiki/1.21.1/block-details.md

 - Posts can be placed horizontally
 - Stairs, Slabs, and Posts can be waterlogged

+**Double Bounce**
+If a player is sneaking and falls from a height of 2.8 blocks or more and lands on a non-inflated Bounce Block.
+The Bounce Block and those connected within a 1 block radius will be ‘Inflated’ for a short duration(4s/80ticks).

+Double Bounce Activation Details
+- Player is sneaking
+- Falls 2.8 blocks or more
+- Block landed on is not ‘Inflated’

 ***Technical Details***
-- When struck by a Wind Charge becomes inflated for 80 ticks
+- When struck by a Wind Charge becomes inflated for 4s(80 ticks)
 - Flammable and can be ignited by Lava
 - Custom Sounds
   - When Player jumps